P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

 Symptom: Engine idles unevenly or stalls.

-Cause: Improper air-fuel mixture affecting combustion stability.
+Cause: Improper air-fuel mixture affecting combustion stability in Honda Civic.

 • Increased Fuel Consumption